Q: Why put a termination clause in your Employment Contract:

 If an employee is older or has been with you a long time or has slim chances of getting employment again in the near future on similar terms then the Courts are inclined to award higher sums for reasonable notice.
 There is a good prospect that even employees covered by Modern Awards can sue their employers with no termination clauses in their Employment Contract.

-5 weeks pay vs 10 month pay
+Termination clause was not put in the Employment Contract.
+Therefore, 5 weeks pay vs 10 month pay

 In Susanna Ma v Expediters International Pty Ltd (2014) NSWSC 859 Sue’s employer failed to include a termination notice period in her contract.
 Her boss paid her 5 weeks in lieu of notice.
 The court said Sue deserved 10 months of pay.
 Why?
 The lack of a termination notice period allowed the courts to consider: